guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

 Cursor-based pagination in API works in the following manner:

-1. Initial Request: When the user makes the first request to retrieve data, they don't specify a cursor.
+1. Initial Request: When the client makes the first request to retrieve data, they don't specify a cursor.
 The API returns the first page of results along with a cursor representing the end of the page.
-2. Subsequent Requests: For subsequent requests to fetch additional pages of data, the user includes the cursor from the previous response in their request.
+2. Subsequent Requests: For subsequent requests to fetch additional pages of data, the client includes the cursor from the previous response in their request.
 This tells the API to start fetching data from where the previous page left off.
 3. Pagination Flow: With each request, the API returns a new page of results along with a new cursor indicating the end of the current page.
-The user uses this cursor in the next request to fetch the next page of results.
+The client uses this cursor in the next request to fetch the next page of results.

 Cursor-based pagination is commonly used when dealing with sorted datasets or when the data can change frequently.